 The 2013 show will incorporate performances from hot new tickets The Bodyguard, Dirty Dancing and The Golden Voice.

 Furthermore, organisers have cooperated with some of London’s leading museums and galleries to provide an array of interactive exhibits for festival-goers to peruse at their leisure.

 Entrance to West End Live operates on a first come, first served basis and would-be attendees are advised to turn up early to avoid disappointment.
 Last year’s crowds are thought to have exceeded half a million in number, so queues are expected.

 Home to Nelson’s Column and the National Gallery, Trafalgar Square is one of the capital’s most iconic public spaces and is visited by millions of tourists every year.
-Those heading to West End Live from central London hotels, railway stations and other landmarks should find the square easy to find.
+Those heading to West End Live from The Montcalm London Marble Arch, railway stations and other landmarks should find the square easy to find.
 Underground travellers are served by the Charing Cross, Embankment and Leicester Square tube stops.

 Performances begin at 11am on Saturday and 12pm on Sunday.
 Official entrances will be found on the north-east and north-west of the square.